Cheddar and Kale Souflees

 In a small saucepan heat the milk, bay leaf, onion, peppercorns and nutmeg to simmering then remove from the heat and strain the seasoned milk into a jug.
 Discard the onion etc.

-In another bowl then whisk up the egg whites until soft peaks are formed.
+In a large clean bowl whisk up the egg whites until soft peaks are formed.
 Take a large spoonful of whisked egg white and fold into the main mix to loosen it slightly before transferring the rest of the egg white into the main mix and folding in well.
 Give a good seasoning then divide between the 6 prepared ramekins.
 Fill the ramekins right to the top.

-Transfer the ramekins to the roasting tin and pour the recently boiled water into the tin allowing it to come about half way up the ramekin dishes.
+Transfer the ramekins to a medium sized deep sided roasting tin and pour the recently boiled water into the tin allowing it to come about half way up the ramekin dishes.
 Transfer to the preheated oven and bake for 20 minutes until the souffles are risen and golden.

 Take from the oven and immediately remove them from the water bath and place onto cooling trays and leave to go completely cold.
 The souffles will have lost their rise but don’t worry it will come back when they are reheated !